manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ------
 I started freezing coffee in 2018; my initial aim was to preserve a sample of each coffee so I could taste them all together at a later date, but I later realised that freezing also allowed me to preserve larger portions of coffee so that I always had a good selection available at any time.
 If I saw a coffee I wanted to try it wouldn’t matter that I already had enough coffee on-the-go, I could just freeze it until I actually needed more coffee.
 This flexibility totally changed the way I buy coffee for myself, and means I never really waste any at home.

-The collection of coffee samples I amassed over time eventually led, through encouragement from the rest of the Archivists, to the formation of Manchester Coffee Archive.
-Anyone could do the same if they wanted to… but be prepared for a lot of admin and spreadsheets.
+The collection of coffee samples I amassed over time eventually led, through encouragement from the rest of the Archivists, to the founding of Manchester Coffee Archive.
+Anyone could do the same if they wanted to… but be prepared for a lot of admin and data entry.

 It should be noted that coffee does not technically “freeze” (as stated by [Hendon](https://www.thelittleblackcoffeecup.com/journal/cryogenics)) since it is solid at room temperature; “freezing” coffee refers to “cooling of coffee to at least freezer temperatures” and is used as shorthand.